-While Covid-19 continues to affect the globe, most businesses have now adjusted to the new normal.
-While impacts to operations and activities are still possible, Clear Blue is pro-actively managing to minimize any Covid-19 impact to 2021 revenue and profitability.
-Indeed, a number of customers are in 'catch up' mode and have ambitious targets for 2021 to make up for lost time in 2020.
+- With strong global commitments across multiple countries and from numerous public and private stakeholders, the movement to bring connectivity to the 3.8 billion people unconnected is gaining momentum.
+These significant investments will continue to grow across rural telecom as well as satellite and Wi-Fi sectors, all of which need Smart Off-Grid Power; - While Covid-19 continues to affect the globe, most businesses have now adjusted to the new normal.
+While impacts to operations and activities are still possible, due to supply chain and logistics challenges, Clear Blue is pro-actively managing to minimize any Covid-19 impact to 2021 revenue and profitability.
+Indeed, a number of customers are in 'catch up' mode and have ambitious targets for 2021 to make up for lost time in 2020. - Clear Blue generally sees the last four months of the year as its busy period.
+As a result, the majority of the year's bookings come in during Q2 and Q3.
+However, as of Q1, Clear Blue's bookings for 2021 were \$1,218,693.
+This, together with a very strong sales funnel, bodes well for continued growth throughout fiscal 2021.